Sign up to our technology alerts and be the first to hear about any new technology opportunities from Scotland's universities

 Tumour-specific gene promoters can be used for transcriptional targeting to improve selectivity and increase therapeutic index.
 However until recently this has been difficult as many tumour specific promoters show weak transcriptional activity and are unable to drive efficient expression of the therapeutic gene.
 In addition, the promoter activity is often restricted to one tumour type for example HER2/NEU positive is limited to use with breast cancer.

-This technology is available as an Easy Access deal, available to companies and individuals to licence for FREE.
+This technology is available as an Easy Access deal, available to companies and individuals to license for FREE.

 Easy Access Documents: